cellsignal/kedro-graphql/docs/events.md

 ```

-There is no requirment for the pipeline(s) triggered by the event
+There is no requirement for the pipeline(s) triggered by the event
 to create any child pipelines, however, it can be a useful pattern
 to encapsulate event processing logic and aligns well with the
 [modular pipeline](https://docs.kedro.org/en/0.19.14/nodes_and_pipelines/modular_pipelines.html#modular-pipelines) approach recommended by the kedro project.